Last updated: May 2026

 Direct fulfillment (Portless model):

-• 45–60 days before: Place replenishment orders based on recent sales data
+• 45 to 60 days before: place replenishment orders based on recent sales data

-• 15–30 days before: Continue rolling restocks to match actual demand
+• 15 to 30 days before: continue rolling restocks to match actual demand

-With Portless, &Collar compressed its cycle from 120 days to 45–60 days and gained a 15-day faster cash conversion cycle.
+With Portless, &Collar compressed its cycle from 120 days to 45 to 60 days and gained a 15-day faster cash conversion cycle.
+For a full timing breakdown across freight, fulfillment, and promo windows, see the 2025 BFCM logistics playbook.

 Direct fulfillment ships products straight from the manufacturer to the customer.
-This eliminates the cost and delay of storing products in a warehouse and cuts lead times from 45–60 days to 7–15 days.
+This eliminates the cost and delay of storing products in a warehouse and cuts lead times from 45 to 60 days to seven to 15 days.

 &Collar results: